solidjs/solid-docs/CONTRIBUTING.md

 - Explanations as to why (or _for whom_) this is a problem
 - _Option_: proposed solutions
 ### Examples of helpful new issues
-- An explanation is confusing (with an explanation as to why)
+- An explanation is confusing (with a reason why)
 - a code example is wrong (with or without a proposed fix)
 - accessibility (a11y) issues discovered
 - missing content